 - Separate electorate was introduced by the Act of 1909 Morley- Minto Reform Act.

-- Gadhar Movement was started by Lala Hardayal in 1913 and founded the Gadhar party on 1st November 1913 at Kotland.
-Its headquarter was set up in the form of Yugantar Ashram at San Francisco and started the publication of Gadhar Journal.
+- Gadhar Movement was started by Lala Hardayal in 1913 and founded the Gadhar party on 1st November 1913.
+Its headquarter was set up in the form of Yugantar Ashram in San Francisco and started the publication of Gadhar Journal.

-- Komgata Maru incident took place on September 1914 and for this Indians set up a committee named as Shore Committee to fight the legal battle of the passengers.
+- Komgata Maru incident took place in September 1914 and for this Indians set up a committee named as Shore Committee to fight the legal battle of the passengers.

 - In 1914 First World War broke out.

-- Annie Besant on September 1916 started Home Rule movement and it’s headquarter was at Adiyar near Madras.
+- Annie Besant on September 1916 started the Home Rule movement and its headquarter was at Adiyar near Madras.